flintlib/arb/doc/source/overview.rst

 the user full access to the internals.
 Finally, it implements a wider range of transcendental functions, covering a large portion of the special functions in standard reference works such as [NIST2012]_.

+Arb is designed for computer algebra and computational number theory, but may be useful in any area demanding reliable or precise numerical computing.
+Arb scales seamlessly from tens of digits up to billions of digits.
+Efficiency is achieved by low level optimizations and use of asymptotically fast algorithms.

 Arb contains: